Neba Sere

 Neba Sere (born November 1990) is a German UK-based spatial practitioner, researcher, educator, and advocate, known for her work in decolonising the built environment, architectural education, and promoting diversity in architecture.
 She is Co-Director of Black Females in Architecture (BFA), an associate professor, and first Director of Decolonising and Decarbonising at the Bartlett School of Architecture, UCL.
 She is also the trustee Build Up Foundation.

-In 2024–25 she was appointed Design Researcher in Residence at the Design Museum’s Future Observatory, focusing on decolonisation, vernacular construction, ecological knowledge, and racial equity in cities.
+In 2024–25 she was appointed Design Researcher in Residence at the Design Museum’s Future Observatory, focusing on decolonisation, vernacular construction and ecological knowledge.
 Her projects include acting as engagement lead for the Waterden Green Space for Teenage Girls at Queen Elizabeth Olympic Park, and contributing to exhibitions such as Earth, Memory and the Spaces We Inhabit at London’s NOW Gallery.

-Black Females in Architecture

-Black Females in Architecture (BFA) is a UK based network of over 500 members and social enterprise to support Black women and Black mixed-heritage professionals in architecture and the built environment.
-It provides mentoring, advocacy, and public engagement, and has grown into a platform highlighting equity and inclusion in design.
-It was founded in 2018 by directors Neba Sere, Akua Danso, Selasi Setufe and former BFA director Alisha Morenike Fisher.